krzyzanowskim/STTextView/README.md

 ## Demo Application

 The demo app lets you explore the library.
 To try it out, just open and run the `STTextView.xcworkspace` in Xcode.

+## Plugins

+Plugins in a STTextView component offer additional functionalities and customizations beyond the basic text display.
+They enhance the core capabilities of the text view by adding features such as syntax highlighting, word count tracking, and more.
+These plugins expand the STTextView's utility while maintaining a modular and adaptable software structure.

+- [Plugin-Neon](https://github.com/krzyzanowskim/STTextView-Plugin-Neon) Source Code Syntax Highlighting with TreeSitter and Neon
+- [Plugin-Template](https://github.com/krzyzanowskim/STTextView-Plugin-Template) Dummy plugin template repository ready bo build new plugin

 ## Usage